Fighting Invasive Water Chestnut Infestations

 In 2008, the Town of Pepperell contracted with the NRWA to manage a grant from the Massachusetts Department of Conservation and Recreation to mechanically harvest the plants.
 During the summers of 2008 and 2009, approximately 2,780 tons of plants were removed from the river by a private contractor.
 Because seeds can exist up to 12 years in sediment, harvesting needs to take place continuously for approximately 5 years before the plants can finally be controlled by hand-pulling.
 Funding for mechanical harvesting has not been available since 2009.
 NRWA continues to seek sources of funding while hosting hand-pull events with volunteers to check the spread of the plant into new regions.
 View a slideshow of the 2012 volunteer chestnut pull created by Denise Hurt.

-Water chestnut has also taken hold above Mine Falls Dam in Nashua, New Hampshire, and in 2011, approximately 14 acres of the plant covered the area just upstream of the boat ramp at dam.
-The City of Nashua contracted with Aquatic Control Technologies, Inc. to harvest the plants in August 2011, and plans to continue this effort in subsequent years.
+Water chestnut was first documented as scattered patches above Mine Falls Dam in Nashua, New Hampshire in 1998.
+By 2001, approximately 14 acres of the plant covered the area just upstream of the boat ramp at the dam.
+In 2012 and 2013, the City of Nashua contracted with Aquatic Control Technologies, Inc. to harvest the plants.
+Extensive harvesting during he summer months removed much of the standing growth.
+Since then hand removal by volunteers has kept the water chestnut plants in check.